MSNLAB/SmartEye/README.md

 **always_local_fastest_model:** the inference is only conducted on the edge with the fastest model without preprocessing.
 **always_cloud_lowest_delay:** the inference is conducted only in the cloud with the most accurate model, and video frames are downsized before offloading.
 **threshold_offload_policy:** if the number of local pending tasks is less than a threshold (i.e., 2), the inference for the next video frame will be conducted on the edge node with the fastest model; otherwise, the next video frame will be first downsized and then offloaded to the cloud for inference with the most accurate model.

-You can choose one of these three policies by changing the value of **control_policy** under the **edge-setting** section in **config/config.ini**.

-Also, if you want to read the camera you have, please change the appropriate items in the label "camera-info" in the **config/config.ini**.

 ## V. License